6 Best RJ45 Crimpers for Reliable Connections

 #3 – Klein Tools VDV226-011-SEN

 Additionally, as with many tools on the market, it’s easy to end up with a Chinese knock-off if you don’t purchase through a reputable site.
-The Chinese versions tend to have loose dies, and when used as an RJ45 crimp tool, they almost always have difficulty cutting the 7 and 8 pins.
+The counterfeit versions tend to have loose dies, and when used as an RJ45 crimp tool, they almost always have difficulty cutting the 7 and 8 pins.

 >> Check current price <<